General

 Yes.
 We consider both, provided the piece is clean, accurately represented, and appropriate for a collector-focused auction format.

-Condition, authorship, provenance, and overall quality of presentation all matter.
+Condition, authorship, ownership history, and overall quality of presentation all matter.

 No. Submission does not guarantee acceptance.
-Quality, condition, provenance, photography, and reserve expectations all matter.
+Quality, condition, ownership history, photography, and reserve expectations all matter.

 We curate every listing.
 If a reserve price is set unrealistically high, we may ask that it be lowered before acceptance.
 Listings must be positioned to sell.